 Andrew Barbano is a 46-year Nevadan and editor of BallotBoxing.US among a dozen or so others.
 His commentaries have appeared in most Nevada newspapers, occasionally in regional and national magazines, national radio networks and Nevada television systems.
 Excerpts from the above were published in the 10-28-2014 Sparks Tribune.
 E-mail <email@example.com>

-If you think the above is bad, remember that Ebenezer Scrooge and his grandkids lurk just around the corner at the Nevada Legislature.
+If you think all of this bad, remember that Ebenezer Scrooge and his grandkids lurk just around the corner at the 2015 session of the Nevada Legislature.
 So get ahead of corporate-influenced news by subscribing to Barbwire Confidential because the system is on crutches and Tiny Tim may not survive the session>

 150th Birthday, Ms. Nevada